usf-cs272-fall2022/usf-cs272-fall2022.github.io/_homework/complete-homework.md

   - You MAY change a `return` statement in a method with a `TODO` comment as needed.
 (You may *not* change the return type in the method declaration, however.)

+  - You MAY remove the `main` method if you do not need it for debugging.

-  - Remove the `TODO` comments when you are done.
+  - You MAY remove the `TODO` comments when you are done.
 This removes them from the "Tasks" view in Eclipse.
 If you want to keep the comment around, you can change the text `TODO` to `DONE` instead.

 Post on [Piazza]({{ site.data.info.links.forums.link }}) if you have any questions regarding what must be done for a homework assignment or a question about your homework grade.